Rishabhmishra26/HostelHub/README.md

 ![TailwindCSS](https://img.shields.io/badge/TailwindCSS-3-38BDF8)

-HostelHub is a full-stack web application that streamlines hostel maintenance by connecting **students**, **maintenance workers**, and **administrators** on a single platform.
+-HostelHub is a full-stack web application that streamlines hostel maintenance by connecting **students**, **maintenance workers**, and **administrators** on a single platform.

-Students can register complaints with AI-assisted descriptions and image uploads, administrators can assign complaints to workers, and workers can update progress with completion notes and images.
-The system provides real-time status tracking from complaint submission to resolution.
+-Students can register complaints with AI-assisted descriptions and image uploads, administrators can assign complaints to workers, and workers can update progress with completion notes and images.
+-The system provides real-time status tracking from complaint submission to resolution.

 ## ✨ Key Features